chaos-polymtl/lethe/doc/source/examples/dem/oblique-wall-impact/oblique-wall-impact.rst

 Once all files are created, the simulation can be launched in parallel using the following command:

 .. code-block:: text
+  :class: copy-button

   for i in $(ls run_oblique_impact*); do lethe-particles $i & sleep 2; done

 Depending on the speed of your computer, all 34 simulation should be completed in less than two minutes.
 A folder named according to the angle of every simulation used will be generated (``/xx``).

 ---------------
-Post-processing
+Postprocessing
 ---------------
-A Python post-processing code called ``oblique_wall_impact_post-processing.py`` is provided with this example.
-It is used to compare the rebound angle, the angular velocity and the tangential coefficient of restituion of the particles.
+A Python post-processing code called ``oblique_wall_impact_postprocessing.py`` is provided with this example.
+It is used to compare the rebound angle, the angular velocity and the tangential coefficient of restitution of the particles.
 Use the following line in your command line to run the post-processing code :

 .. code-block:: text
+  :class: copy-button

-  python3 oblique_wall_impact_post-processing.py
+  python3 oblique_wall_impact_postprocessing.py

 .. important::